caiosoliverdev/teldesk/tiledesk-server/docs/upgrading.md

 # Upgrading

-Use this procedure to upgrade from a previous version of Tiledesk server.
+Use this procedure to upgrade from a previous version of SyncYou server.
 You must manually execute the following upgrades depending on the starting version:

 # From the 2.0.7 version the schema updates are automatically managed by migrations